juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 ————————————

-*Subexample*: Discuss compression in reasonable depth for the audience and purpose at hand.
+*Subexample*: Discuss *compression* in reasonable depth for the audience and purpose at hand.
 First, define compression and then deal with the equipment and concepts involved.
 Describe what happens during the compression.
 And then show their relationship with the next step condensation.

 ```
-"Compression is a fluid-dynamics process in which a given volume of refrigerant vapor is forced to
+Compression is a fluid-dynamics process in which a given volume of refrigerant vapor is forced to
 occupy a smaller volume of space.
 Compression occurs when the compressor forces hot refrigerant
 vapor under pressure into the compression chamber.
 The chamber is composed of a cylinder and valve
 arrangement.
-The pistol draws refrigerant into the cylinder through an intake valve, and the
+The pistol draws refrigerant into the cylinder through an intake valve, and the intake
- intake valve closes and the pistol pushes up into the cylinder, compressing the refrigerant vapor.
+valve closes and the pistol pushes up into the cylinder, compressing the refrigerant vapor.
+The
- The vapor then exits through an exhaust valve and enters the condenser coil, where the
+vapor then exits through an exhaust valve and enters the condenser coil, where the condensation
- condensation step occurs."
+step occurs.
 ```
-————————————

 Then, you need to describe condensation, expansion, and evaporation in much the same way as we dealt with compression.

-**5.** The final section of the process description briefly summarizes the process and provides a sense of finality to the document.
+**5. Briefly summarize the process and provide a sense of finality to the document**

 ```
-"The operation of an air conditioner involves four steps.
+The operation of an air conditioner involves four steps.
 First, the compressor pumps refrigerant
 under pressure into the condenser coil.
 Here it is liquefied, giving up heat that is removed by a
 fan circulating air over the condenser coil.
 The liquid refrigerant moves through a close loop,
 through an expansion valve, and into the lower-pressure evaporator coil.
 Here the refrigerant
 changes into a vapor, absorbing heat from air passing over the evaporator coil.
-This air then
+This air then cools
- cools the controlled environment, While the refrigerant is drawn back into the compressor.
-At this
+the controlled environment, While the refrigerant is drawn back into the compressor.
+At this point
- point the cycle is complete and the process repeats."
+the cycle is complete and the process repeats.
 ```

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
-# Week 3, Lesson 6: Report Structure
+# W3, L6: Report Structure

 ## Planning stage